-- -What is the expected rate of return?
-4% from a historical perspective - -What is the plan for the return?
+-What is the expected rate of return?
+4% from a historical perspective

+-What is the plan for the return?
 To use the income for aiding the budget.
-We'll try to use about the same % each year. - -How was the decision made in how to divide the money?
+We'll try to use about the same % each year. -How was the decision made in how to divide the money?
 After much dialogue, we finally decided to have some that could be given away fairly quickly, but we also wanted to have enough to sustain the PNMC, which includes keeping Katherine as a full-time ECM.
-To do this, we felt that \$650,000 was appropriate. - -Does using a one-time proceed in this way allow congregations to decide not to give toward day-to-day operations as they have in the past?
-Even with the anticipated earnings, this will just get us to break even. - -What are the criteria for applications for grants?
-Seed Northwest has a more restricted definition for requests while the Healthy Congregations Fund has fewer restrictions.
-Also, we are asking input from table groups for the answer to this question later this afternoon.
-Recently, the board has received requests that fit the Seed Northwest definition that involves church growth and development, and we have approved these requests based on these criteria.
-There is also work in progress in a committee as to how to apply for grants.
+To do this, we felt that \$650,000 was appropriate.

+-Does using a one-time proceed in this way allow congregations to decide not to give toward day-to-day operations as they have in the past?
+Even with the anticipated earnings, this will just get us to break even.

+work in progress in a committee as to how to apply for grants.
 The thought is that smaller grants will have a simpler process while more comprehensive grants will involve more process before grant approval.

-- -Where can the new budget for 2019 be accessed?
-It will be posted. - -It was requested that the treasurer of PNMC send congregational treasurers requests for the budget so treasurers have an idea what to put in their budgets for PNMC. - -Why isn't more money designated toward sustaining growth?
+-Where can the new budget for 2019 be accessed?
+It will be posted.

+-It was requested that the treasurer of PNMC send congregational treasurers requests for the budget so treasurers have an idea what to put in their budgets for PNMC.

+-Why isn't more money designated toward sustaining growth?
 Seed Northwest is geared for this but will eventually be used up.
-This model mainly sustains PNMC. - -Could Mexico mission work be considered in the budget in the future?
+This model mainly sustains PNMC.

+-Could Mexico mission work be considered in the budget in the future?